Mark Steven Morton

 Mark Morton (born 1963) is a Canadian author.
 He is best known for non-fiction books and articles on language, history, and food culture.
-He is also the co-founder of the Winnipeg International Writers Festival and former writer and broadcaster for CBC Radio One.
+He is also the co-founder of the Winnipeg International Writers Festival and a former writer and broadcaster for CBC Radio One.

 Biography

-Morton was born in Weyburn, Saskatchewan and grew up on a small grain and cattle farm in that province.
+Morton was born in Weyburn, Saskatchewan, and grew up on a small grain and cattle farm in that province.
 He attended the University of Regina for a BA and then the University of Toronto for an MA and PhD in Early Modern English Literature, focusing on The Faerie Queene by Edmund Spenser.